zackbatist/archaeo-db-workshop/README.md

 ## Expectations
 - Participants will bring their own laptop
-- Participants will bring a copy of their own dataset to work with, or be able to think through the specific aspects of the data that they hope to collect in the future
 - Participants are comfortable using a computer, with no assumptions about prior programming or networking knowledge
-- Participants will be asked to fill out a pre-workshop survey, and share feedback for further improvement
+- Participants will be asked to share feedback so that further iterations may be improved
-- Participants will receive primers/cheatsheets via email prior to the workshop relating to:
-  - laptop setup instructions,
-  - working on the command line,
-  - SQL basics

 ## Facilitation Guidelines
 - The workshop is led by a facilitator driving the session according to the structure presented above
 - Use a [shared notepad](https://etherpad.wikimedia.org/p/archaeo-db-workshop) for:
   - Sharing notes and links
+  - Sharing code snippets
   - Jargon-busting

 ## Workshop Materials
-Workshop materials are written as markdown files, and [presentation slides](https://zackbatist.github.io/archaeo-db-workshop/reveal-js/index.html) are created using [reveal.js](https://github.com/hakimel/reveal.js).
-All generated assets are [hosted on Github](https://github.com/zackbatist/archaeo-db-workshop) and rendered nicely using [GitHub Pages](https://zackbatist.github.io/archaeo-db-workshop/).
+Workshop materials are available in this GitHub repository, and rendered nicely at [zackbatist.github.io/archaeo-db-workshop](https://zackbatist.github.io/archaeo-db-workshop/).

-### Helpful Resources
+## Helpful Resources
 - [University of Toronto Coders: Introduction to Bash](https://uoftcoders.github.io/studyGroup/lessons/misc/bash-intro/lesson/)
 - [W3Schools SQL Tutorial](https://www.w3schools.com/sql/default.asp)